 If you are an international student in F-1 status, you will need to complete the check-in process before enrolling.

-On-line registration begins for Summer and Fall in April and in November for Spring.
+On-line registration for Spring 2015 begins on Monday, November 10, 2014.
 Registration opens at 7:00 a.m. on the first day and proceeds per the schedule below.
 Your classification is based on the total number of credit hours you have completed at the time of registration.